kubecost/docs/troubleshoot-install.md

 ## General troubleshooting commands

-These kubernetes commands can be helpful when finding issues with deployments:
+These Kubernetes commands can be helpful when finding issues with deployments:

 1. This command will find all events that aren't normal, with the most recent listed last.
 Use this if pods are not even starting: